Adaxhhh/Mini-Tools/README.md

-# 🌳 Directory Tree Generator
+# 1.🌳 Directory Tree Generator

-A Python script to generate a visual directory structure for your current folder.
+A Ready to Use Python script to generate a visual directory structure for your current folder and writes it to Structure.md.

 ## ✨ Features